-- Election of the P&F Executive Committee for the ensuing year will take place at the Annual General Meeting in November each year.
+- 1) Election of the P&F Executive Committee for the following year will take place at the Annual General Meeting in November each year.
+Elections for the positions of Chairperson, Secretary and Fundraising Coordinator will be conducted in every even year; elections for the positions of Vice Chairperson and Treasurer will be conducted in every odd year.
 Members can nominate or be nominated to be elected to the P&F Committee.
 Nominations should be submitted to the Secretary one week before the Annual General Meeting.
 In the event that there is more than one nomination for a position, a secret ballot may be held to determine the selection of the position. - 2) The incoming P&F Executive Committee will be installed at the General Meeting, which will be held in the month of February each year. - 3) This process is to be chaired by the previous Chair or delegate. - 4) Any vacancy occurring amongst the P&F Executive Committee may be filled by the P&F Executive Committee but any such appointment shall be subject to ratification at the next P&F Meeting. - 5) P&F Executive Committee members can serve for one year with the right to serve a maximum of two consecutive years on the Committee.
 However, if a P&F Executive Committee member has served a maximum term and no nomination is made for that position, the P&F Executive Committee member may be voted back into the position.